flusio/Flus/docs/errors.md

 It’s a well-known fact: we cannot rely on users’ input.
 An input can be improperly completed, or an attacker could try to find a security breach.
 Consequently, we must be very careful when verifying requests parameters.
-This document is intended to standardize how the errors are handled in flusio.
+This document is intended to standardize how the errors are handled in Flus.

 ## Overview